bibhestee/bibhestee/README.md

-### Hi there 👋
+## Hi there 👏👏, its good to be here

+## About me

+- 🔭 I’m currently studying at ALX_Sofware Engineer School(Holberton School).
+- 🌱 I’m currently learning Web development and DevOps.
+- 👯 I’m looking to collaborate on any available project.
 <!--
-**bibhestee/bibhestee** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
 - 📫 How to reach me: ...